nobourge/INFO-F308---Projets-d-informatique-3-transdisciplinaire---202223/README.md

 General Options:
   --creature CREATURE, -c CREATURE
-                        Creature to use in simulation (default: quadrupede) --environment ENVIRONMENT, -e ENVIRONMENT
+                        Creature to use in simulation (default: quadrupede) --target {walking-v0,walking-v1}, -t {walking-v0,walking-v1}
+                        The fitness function to use (default: walking-v0) --environment ENVIRONMENT, -e ENVIRONMENT
                         Environment in which the simulation will be executed (default: default) --algorithm {ga,ppo}, -a {ga,ppo}